youychoi/nekns/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-We welcome questions, collaboration ideas, and new members interested in Korean New England Nuclear & Fusion Network community.
+We welcome questions, collaboration ideas, and new members interested in Korean Nuclear Energy Research Network community in New England.
 Please reach out to us or connect through our social media channels.

 {%
   include button.html